guipelder/whisper_argos/README.md

 - https://www.argosopentech.com/argospm/index/
 - https://drive.google.com/drive/folders/11wxM3Ze7NCgOk_tdtRjwet10DmtvFu3i

-## after downloading models
+## After Downloading Models

-do consider that file names could change according to there versioning, if you got diffrent version's from above either you need to change
+do consider that file model names could change based to there versioning, if you got diffrent version's from above either you need to change
 the `argos_setup.py` file or install them manually. you need to put the files inside the `argos_packages_offline`